True Crime in the Great Outdoors

 Brooks' mother, Maria Ramirez, believes her son was targeted for his race.
 "I'm Mexican, and his father is Black," Ramirez told NBC Dateline in June.
 "So he's mixed.
 They didn't just target one race.
 Or kill one race.
 They killed two.
 He was targeted because of the color of his skin."

 Brooks’ friends claim he was the target of several racial slurs during the party.
 Plus, they also claim he was angrily approached by a white man, which they speculate could be down to Brooks flirting with a white woman.
-Tiffany Boone (now Tiffany VanNorman) is rumored to be the girl that Alonzo Brooks had an interaction that night, which is allegedly the inciting event of the murder.
+Tiffany Boone (now Tiffany VanNorman) is rumoured to be the girl that Alonzo Brooks had an interaction with that night, which is allegedly the inciting event of the murder.
 Several “brawls” broke out the night, but it is unclear if Brooks was involved in any of these, with no witnesses stepping forward during the initial investigation.

 Was Justin somehow involved?
 It seems suspicious that he stayed at the party briefly and then conveniently “got lost”.
 Were the friends somehow implicated?